Ascot Prospecting Permits

 Modifications focused on cultural information identified during government-to-government consultation with the Cowlitz Tribe; refinement of administrative Alternative 3 regarding scheduling of exploration activities to minimize impacts to wildlife and recreation concerns; balancing water use between on and off-site sources; emphasizing re-circulation and re-use of drilling fluids; monitoring the quality of existing water sources during drilling; appropriate abandonment of all drill holes; and enhancing appended figures to more clearly show permit and administrative boundaries.
 None of these modifications changed the scope of the EA.

 On December 4, 2012, the USFS issued their Consent Decision and associated stipulations, Decision Notice, and Finding of No Significant Impact (FONSI).
 Based on the EA and USFS' consent, the BLM completed and issued its Decision Record and Finding of No Significant Impact on December 20, 2012.
+The Gifford Pinchot Task Force subsequently appealed the decisions and the EA culminating with a filing for summary judgment before the U.S. District Court for the District of Oregon to vacate same.
+On July 3, 2014, the Court granted the motions in part and denied them in part, and ordered the Plaintiff to prepare an appropriate Judgment consistent with the Court's Opinions and to confer with counsel for the Defendants (USFS and BLM) and Ascot.

 Please visit the documents page to view the "Goat Mountain Hardrock Prospecting Permit Applications Environmental Assessment."